Stretched Earlobes: Causes, Repair, and Prevention

 Earlobe piercings may begin as tiny holes when a person first has their ears pierced - sometimes as early as an infant.
 However, the miniature original size of the piercings can grow to large holes over a period of time, due to heavy or larger jewelry that stretches the lobes seemingly past the point of no return.

 Although certain individuals who practice earlobe stretching wear heavy jewelry on purpose, in order to intentionally stretch their piercings, other wearers do not desire to have their piercings stretched.
 Fashion followers may desire to wear huge beautiful earrings that are large statement pieces.
 But sometimes the side effects of sporting weighty earrings means that the wearer might be unwittingly stretching and weakening their lobes.
-Every single wear of their favorite dangling chandelier earrings can be an additional undesired stretch to the earlobes.
+Prolonged usage of their favorite dangling chandelier earrings can earn an additional undesired stretch to the earlobes.

 Additionally, the frequent donning of heavy earrings - or even mid-weight earrings - on days when heavy winds or rains pull at the jewelry even more than usual puts added stress upon the earlobes and makes them more susceptible to injury.
 For some folks with extensive lobe damage, it is only possible to wear pierced earrings again after earlobe repair cosmetic surgery.